bloggerpack/bloggerpack/src/_docs/getting-started.md

 ### Sass options

-You can find and customize these variables for key global options in `src/_scss/_variables.scss` file.
+You can find and customize these variables for key global options in `_variables.scss`.

 | Variable | Values | Description |
 | --- | --- | --- |